Compressing multivariate functions with tree tensor networks: Numerical Results for Function Construction

 Similarly to our results for random plane waves we find that for all covariance matrices we sample, the comb tree systematically outperforms the tensor trains.
 Firstly, for a fixed memory cost it achieves orders of magnitude lower error $\epsilon$ than the tensor trains (see Fig. \ref{fig:TCI3D}b).
 Moreover, the variance in the error vs memory curves is much lower than for the quantics tensor train with an interleaved ordering, indicating it is a much more effective and consistent ansatz.
 The variance for the QTT with sequential ordering is also very low, but the errors are drastically worse than the other two ansatzes (we are unable to converge the error to below $\epsilon \sim 10^{-2}$ for any of the covariance matrices sampled).
 This low variance is therefore just an indicator that the ansatz is consistently poor.

 We emphasize that the effectiveness of the comb tree in comparison to the tensor trains is not at all specific to the shape parameter $\eta$ we chose.
 In the Supplemental Material we also show results for $\eta = 1$, which is equivalent to sampling uniformly from the space of all covariance matrices.
 For any given $M$ the structured tree offers a significantly better ansatz than the tensor trains: with many orders of magnitude lower errors for a given memory cost.
 Due to the lower value of $\eta$, however, the variance (i.e. the size of the shaded area in Fig. \ref{fig:TCI3D}) in the bond dimension / memory required to accurately represent the function is much higher because certain matrices are sampled which have very significant correlations between the continuous variables.
 This makes the function harder to represent with a TTN ansatz.
+In the Supplemental Material we also include walltime data for our TCI implementation, finding the comb tree tensor network is able to achieve a lower error than the tensor trains at a fixed walltime.